 Even if you have a single story home, you should still run your furnace fan.
 This is because different parts of your home will experience different external temperatures throughout the day.

-Absolutely not.
-These fan systems were designed to run all the time and assuming your system is properly installed with the correct size ductwork it may even extend the life of the fan.
-The most stressful part of any motor’s life is that when it starts it is much easier on the motor to run constantly than to start and stop all the time.
+Many people are under the assumption that running their furnace fan all the time will cause it to fail prematurely.
+Actually, the opposite is true.
+These fan systems were designed to run all the time and, assuming your system is properly installed with the correct size ductwork, it may even extend the life of the fan.
+The most stressful part of any motor’s life is that when it starts.
+It is much easier on the motor to run constantly than to start and stop all the time.

 In the cooling season running the furnace fan can help lower humidity in your home by running air through your air conditioner’s evaporator more consistently which allows the system to pull out even more moisture over time.

-There are a couple of reasons why you may not want to run your fan.
-The first is if you have ductwork in your attic and if in the dead of summer your attic can reach temperatures of as much as 140 degrees.
-Even if your ductwork is insulated it only does so much good against those kinds of temperatures, so running the fan when the air conditioner is not on could actually pull the heat out of the attic into the home.
+- If it is the dead of summer and you have ductwork in your attic, temperatures can reach as high as 140 degrees.
+Even if your ductwork is insulated, it only does so much good against those kinds of temperatures.
+Running the fan when the air conditioner is not on could actually pull the heat out of the attic into the home.